-- We recognise that children with SEND may be especially vulnerable to abuse and expect staff to take extra care to interpret apparent signs of abuse or neglect - We will ensure assumptions are not made that indicators of abuse (such as behaviour, mood and injury) relate to the child's disability without further exploration - We recognise that children with SEND or certain medical conditions are at higher risk of peer group isolation and can be disproportionally impacted by things like bullying without outwardly showing any signs. - We recognise that difficulties may arise in overcoming communication barriers and managing or reporting these challenges. - We will provide a school environment in which all pupils, including those with SEND, can feel confident and able to discuss their concerns, providing support with communication difficulties where needed, and differentiating appropriately - The designated member of staff will work with the Chatsworth Director of Enhanced Learning, where necessary, to ensure that the needs of SEND pupils in relation to child protection issues are responded to appropriately (e.g. for a child with particular communication needs)
+- We recognise that children with SEND may be especially vulnerable to abuse and expect staff to take extra care to interpret apparent signs of abuse or neglect - We recognise that additional barriers may exist for children with SEND due to possible lack of cognitive understanding, inability to understand the difference between fact and fiction online content resulting in repeating content or behaviours in school - We will ensure assumptions are not made that indicators of abuse (such as behaviour, mood and injury) relate to the child's disability without further exploration - We recognise that children with SEND or certain medical conditions are at higher risk of peer group isolation and can be disproportionally impacted by things like bullying without outwardly showing any signs. - We recognise that difficulties may arise in overcoming communication barriers and managing or reporting these challenges. - We will provide a school environment in which all pupils, including those with SEND, can feel confident and able to discuss their concerns, providing support with communication difficulties where needed, and differentiating appropriately - The designated member of staff will work with the Chatsworth Director of Enhanced Learning, where necessary, to ensure that the needs of SEND pupils in relation to child protection issues are responded to appropriately (e.g. for a child with particular communication needs)